 We assessed performance based on two metrics: the root mean squared error (RMSE) \cite{WTNL} and the overall structural similarity index (SSIM) \cite{WBSS}.
-We conducted tests on parallel beam CT reconstruction of the Shepp-Logan phantom using projection ranges of 90$^\circ$, 120$^\circ$, and 150$^\circ$.
-We assessed both noiseless and noisy scenarios, the latter involving Gaussian noise with zero mean and standard deviation (SD) $\sigma=0.001$.
-The performance results of the three algorithms are summarized in Table \ref{Tab2}.
-Both ADMM and Adaptive FSPS-nls demonstrate superior performance to SART in terms of SSIM and RMSE.
-Notably, Adaptive FSPS-nls exhibits a slightly better performance compared to the recently introduced double-loop algorithms PGSA\_BE and e-PSA.
+We conducted tests on parallel beam CT reconstruction of the Shepp-Logan phantom using projection ranges of \(90^\circ\), \(120^\circ\), and \(150^\circ\).
+We evaluated both noiseless and noisy scenarios where the Gaussian noise with zero mean and standard deviation (SD) \(\sigma=0.001, \ 0.005\).
+The performance of the three algorithms is summarized in Table \ref{Tab2}.
+The results of the computation indicate that the adaptive FSPS-nls has better performance in terms of SSIM, RMSE and CPU time (in seconds) compared to the recently introduced double-loop algorithms PGSA\_BE and e-PSA.